 First, open the Registry to check the Chrome policies.
 Carefully scrutinize for any suspicious ones there.
 Sometimes, chrome browser policies come with some OS management systems for Mac or Windows.

 Often, the Admin console of the cloud account may apply the browser policies to the users with a managed account.
-Enterprise customers might notice that certain Chrome browser policies have already been applied for them.
+Enterprise customers might notice that certain Chrome browser policies have already been applied to them.

-If new policies are set for your Chrome Browser from Version Chrome 73, you will see the notification ‘Your browser is managed by your organization’.
+If new policies are set for your Chrome Browser from Version Chrome 73, you will see the notification ‘Your browser is managed by your organization.
 You can check if your Chrome browser settings are controlled by policy.
 The Chrome Menu will carry the message ‘Chrome is Managed by your Organization’ message under the Exit Option.

 - Type ‘chrome://flags/’ in the address bar to see the advanced configuration page.